Our Services

 Educating Afghan engineers and architects in North America, Afghanistan, and elsewhere in the world.

-SAE’s capacity development aims to enable active engineers to learn new skills, operationalize those skills and make a more effective difference in the quality of work and service they render to their clients and beneficiaries.
+SAE’s capacity development aims to encourage active engineers to learn and apply new skills to improve the quality of work and service they render to the public.

-Engineers and architects hailing from Afghanistan learn about their home country and its needs and learn new techniques and approaches to efficiently deliver their engineering services.
-Some of the capacity development mediums used in delivering services include:
+Engineers and architects hailing from Afghanistan get to know about their home country and its needs.
+They learn new techniques and approaches to efficiently deliver their engineering services.
+Some of the capacity development mediums that may be used in delivering services include:

 • Conferences, discussing different themes that offer diversified views and approaches on a series of related topics.